stainless-api/upload-openapi-spec-action/README.md

 ## Usage with ReadMe for docs with example snippets

-If you use ReadMe's OpenAPI support for your API reference documentation, add the following to your Stainless config:
+If you sync an OpenAPI file to your [ReadMe API Reference](https://readme.com/), add the following to your Stainless config:

 ```yaml
 openapi:
   code_samples: readme
 ```

-Then configure your GitHub action to upload the Stainless-enhanced OpenAPI spec to ReadMe:
+Then configure your GitHub Action to upload the Stainless-enhanced OpenAPI spec to ReadMe:

 ```yaml
 name: Upload OpenAPI spec to Stainless and ReadMe